-• Employees have the possibility of taking between two and 12 months off for private reasons (e.g. further education or family reasons).
+- Employees have the possibility of taking between two and 12 months off for private reasons (e.g., further education or family reasons).
 It is based on labour legislation, a mutual agreement between employer and employee, and is unpaid: it is, therefore, not a statutory entitlement.
-This leave period is unpaid, though if leave is taken for educational reasons, it is possible to receive a further training allowance from unemployment insurance funds e.
-Other employment-related measures
+This leave period is unpaid. - If leave is taken for educational reasons ('Bildungskarenz'), it is possible to receive a further training allowance from unemployment insurance funds (though the employee also must meet the eligibility criteria for unemployment benefit and the employer must recruit a substitute for the duration of the leave).